mercmonologer/Shadow-Of-Chernobyl-Streaming-Integration/README.md

 ### Recommended
 - A code editor of your choice (I personally like [VSCodium](https://vscodium.com/)) for editing your Node.js server file.

+## ⚠ Important: Save Your Game Often! ⚠

+This mod enhances your gameplay, but like all mods, it may occasionally stop working or require a reload to function properly.

+- **Save your game frequently** to avoid losing progress.
+- If the mod stops responding, try **reloading the game** to restore functionality.
+- Crashes **can happen**, so keeping multiple save points is highly recommended.

+Stay safe and happy gaming! 🎮

 ## Step 1: Downloading and Modifying the OGSR Engine

 ![Screenshot](images/Screenshot%202025-02-06%20081523.png)